AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

   prior probability is the weight divided by the sum of all weights.

-Once you have identified these features, you can start work on an _analyser_ for the network.
+Once you have identified these features, you can start work on an _analyser_ and _weight analyser_ for the network.
 Analysers<sup>1</sup> implement the `au.org.ala.bayesian.Analyser` interface
 and allow you to condition incoming information so that it matches properly.
+In most cases, the observable defintion can do enough analysis and derivation to not require specialsed treatment.
+Analysers allow you to do more complex and cross-observable treatment.
+For example, removing comments in a scientificName.
+WeightAnalysers implement the `au.org.ala.names.builder.WeightAnalyser` interface and allow you build probability weights for the _weight_ observable.
+WeightAnalysers can be used to boost specific parts of a heirarchy or pull information from an ancilliary file.

 To begin with, you'll usually have to do this in two parts.
-First write a placeholder analyser that does nothing very useful and then, once the network has been compiled, fill it out using the classes that have been generated.
+First write placeholder analysers that do nothing very useful and then, once the network has been compiled, fill it out using the classes that have been generated.